-Hamilton received the prestigious Sloane Award for team sportsmanship at the 2010 CSA Team Championships.
-The Continentals also received the honor in 2008.
+King guided the Continentals to a second consecutive Summers Cup consolation bracket title at the 2010 CSA Team Championships.
+The team finished the season with 11 wins and was No. 21 in the final CSA rankings.
+The Continentals received the prestigious Sloane Award for team sportsmanship in 2008 and 2010.
 The award is voted on by the coaches and is presented to the team that best displayed the highest level of sportsmanship during the season.
 King is the first individual to receive the award as a player (as captain of the 1984 Williams College team) and as a coach.

-Dan Jonas is in his fourth season as an assistant coach for the Hamilton College men's and women's squash teams.
+Dan Jonas is in his sixth season as an assistant coach for the Hamilton College men's and women's squash teams.
 Jonas was a co-founder, captain and No. 1 player for his club team at Brown University.

-Jonas' Brown program was ranked as high as 17th while he played there, and later achieved varsity status.
+Jonas' Brown program was ranked as high as 17th while he played there and later achieved varsity status.
 He played high school squash at Germantown Friends School in Philadelphia.
 He graduated magna cum laude from Brown and went on to graduate cum laude from the University of Pennsylvania's law school.